 What to Do After a Car Accident in Missouri

 I’m a safe driver.
-It won’t happen to me.
+A car accident won’t happen to me.

 Here’s the reality:

 A car accident can happen to anyone.
-It doesn’t matter how carefully you drive or how good your driving record is.
+It doesn’t matter how carefully you drive, or how good your driving record is, or even if you already have the best car insurance policy for your needs.

-- In Springfield, Missouri alone, over 7,000 car crashes occured in 2018, according to the Springfield Police Department.1
+Missouri alone, over 7,000 car crashes occuredin 2018, according to the Springfield Police Department.1

 - The Missouri Department of Transportation reports that over 900 people lost their lives in Missouri traffic accidents in 2018.2